-If your child is given antibiotics, they should start to improve within a few days of beginning the dose.
-If their condition continues to deteriorate, then you should bring this to the attention of your child’s doctor.
+If your child is given antibiotics, the infection should get start getting better within a few days of beginning the dose.
+If the condition continues to deteriorate, then you should bring this to the attention of your child’s doctor.
 In all probability, the doctor will prescribe a stronger set of antibiotics.
 Under no circumstances are the antibiotics to be discontinued until the full course is over.
 This is because there may be a few remnants that would have survived and will regain strength if the antibiotics are stopped suddenly.

 One can make sure that an ear infection doesn’t affect your child in the first place by following the below tips:

 Many of the infections that cause blockage of the Eustachian tubes can be avoided with vaccinations.
 Most babies will experience ear pain after a bout of flu.
 You must talk to your child’s doctor about getting the annual flu shot to stop yearly infections of the flu and ear.

 It is important to breastfeed your baby for the first six months of his life as the breast milk contains antibodies that will help your baby fight infections.
 These antibodies work only for the first six months.

 Studies show that children who are in an environment that has adults who smoke are more susceptible to infections.
 This is because the smoke suppresses the immune system of your child and leaves them open to bacterial infections that could cause an ear infection.